layground/pockaw/SECURITY.md

 - Regularly checking for vulnerabilities in your dependencies.
 - Using strong, unique passwords for accounts and services.

-Thank you for helping us keep BuddyJet secure!
+Thank you for helping us keep Pockaw secure!